-- Be prepared to listen to advice and follow the contractor’s lead on the project.
-Odds are, they have done this type of work more often than the you have.
+- Consider allowing the contractor to lead the project.
+Odds are, they have done this type of work more often than you have.
 Trust their experience.
-Do you tell employees how to do their jobs?
+Do you direct employees on how to do their jobs?

-- After hiring and some progress on the job is complete, a good practice is to reevaluate and compare this progress to the work examples you saw.
+- After hiring and some progress on the job is complete, a good practice is to reevaluate and compare this progress to the work examples you saw during prehire.
 If it is not meeting original expectations, discuss this with the contractor.
 If satisfaction is still not reached, it might be time to consider changing professionals.

 - Expect timely communication.
 The agency should be meeting deadlines and updating you if there are changes to those deadlines, as well as reaching out quickly when a problem or a question/concern arises.
 As much as a client needs to provide their customers a great user experience, an agency needs to provide their clients with a positive experience as well.

-However, no one is perfect; contractors can make mistakes, too.
-If the client is weary of the agency’s ideas, they should address this.
 Many agencies offer a free consultation: don’t be afraid to ‘shop around’ and take stock to ensure they will be a proper fit, that their previous projects are appropriate and relevant, and that they can be trusted to fulfill the assignment.
 If these prerequisites are met, trust in the hired professional and you shall not be disappointed.
-Not only are external hires less expensive than onboarding a full-time employee, but they can bring a broader perspective from their experience since they continuously contract with other companies.
+Not only are external hires less expensive than onboarding a full-time employee, but they can bring a broader perspective from their experience since they continuously contract with other companies for various projects.